HAL3D: Hierarchical Active Learning for Fine-Grained 3D Part Labeling: Related Work

-Most learning-based solutions are unsupervised or self-supervised, with a key reason being that annotating fine parts is an extremely tedious task.
-Wang et al.~\cite{wang2021fgseg} develop deep clustering to learn part priors from training shapes with fine-grained segmentation but no part labels.
-As a result, no semantic labels are produced on test shapes either.
-Most recently, Sharma et al.~\cite{MvDeCor2022} perform projective shape analysis~\cite{Wang2013PSA}, where a fine-grained 3D segmentation can be obtained by aggregating segmented multi-view renderings, drawing benefits from both texture cues and the ability of 2D CNNs to learn detailed image representations.
-Both of these methods operate fully automatically after training, but their performance falls far short of 100\% accuracy: 32.6\% mean IoU score achieved by~\cite{MvDeCor2022} on PartNet~\cite{mo2019partnet} with fine-grained (Level-3) parts (part counts ranging from 4 to 51), and below 50\% mean IoU by~\cite{wang2021fgseg} on a more challenging dataset with part counts ranging from 15 to 500+.
+Most learning-based solutions are unsupervised or self-supervised, mainly because annotating fine-grained parts is an extremely tedious task. \fg{Li et al.~\cite{Yi17} learns part labeling from noisy online part graphs annotated by human artists.
+Yu et al.~\cite{yu2019partnet} trains a recursive part decomposition network for category-specific, fine-grained, hierarchical shape segmentation.} Wang et al.~\cite{wang2021fgseg} and SHRED~\cite{jones2022shred} develop deep clustering to learn part priors from fine-grained segmentation without part labels, where no semantic labels are produced on test shapes.
+Sharma et al.~\cite{MvDeCor2022} perform projective shape analysis~\cite{Wang2013PSA}, where a fine-grained 3D segmentation is obtained by aggregating segmented multi-view 2D images.
+Both of these methods operate fully automatically after training, but their performance falls far short of 100\% accuracy: 32.6\% mean IoU score achieved by~\cite{MvDeCor2022} on PartNet~\cite{mo2019partnet} with fine-grained (Level-3) parts (part counts ranging from 4 to 51), and below 50\% mean IoU by~\cite{wang2021fgseg} on a more challenging dataset with part counts up to 500+.

 Instead of operating on low-level shape elements such as points~\cite{wang2021fgseg} and pixels~\cite{MvDeCor2022}, the neurally-guided shape parser~\cite{jones2022parser} (NGSP) is trained to assign fine-grained semantic labels to {\em regions\/} of a 3D shape with improved labeling accuracy: mean IoU score up to 58\% on PartNet.
 NGSP parses region label proposals generated by a guide neural network using likelihood modules to evaluate the global coherence of each proposal.
 It is still designed as a fully automatic method, but the authors did suggest the need for human-in-the-loop approaches to ``scale beyond carefully-curated research datasets to ‘in-the-wild’ scenarios."